Bandwidth throttling: Canada

 In 2008, the Canadian Radio-television and Telecommunications Commission (CRTC) decided to allow Bell Canada to single out peer-to-peer (P2P) traffic for bandwidth throttling between the hours of 4:30 p.m. to 2 a.m.
 In 2009, the CRTC released a guideline for bandwidth throttling rules.

-In 2011, following a major complaint by the Canadian Gamers Organization against Rogers for breaking the 2009 rules already in place, the CRTC created an addendum to their ITMP policy, allowing them to send the complaint to their Enforcements Division.
+In 2011, following a major complaint by the Canadian Gamers Organization against Rogers for breaking the 2009 rules already in place, the CRTC created an addendum to their Internet Traffic Management Practices (ITMP) policy, allowing them to send the complaint to their Enforcements Division.
 The Canadian Gamers Organization in their submissions alluded to filing a complaint against Bell Canada.
 On December 20, 2011, Bell Canada announced they would end throttling by March 31, 2012 for their customers, as well as their wholesale customers.
 On February 4, 2012, in an effort to get out of trouble with the CRTC (which had continued its own testing and had found additional non-compliance and demanded immediate compliance), Rogers announced 50% of their customers would be throttle-free by June 2012, and 100% of their customers would be throttle-free by the end of 2012.
 Unfortunately for Rogers, this did not mollify the CRTC Enforcements Division.

 ISPs in Canada that throttle bandwidth: